Thwaite, North Yorkshire

 Thwaite is a small village in the Yorkshire Dales, North Yorkshire, England.
-It is in Swaledale and is part the district of Richmondshire and the civil parish of Muker.
+It is in Swaledale and is part of the civil parish of Muker.
 The village lies on the B6270 road that runs through Swaledale from east to west and is 15 km west of Reeth.
 The name "Thwaite" comes from the Old Norse word þveit, meaning 'clearing, meadow or paddock'.

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 History

 The village was the home and birthplace of Richard and Cherry Kearton, who were pioneers in wildlife photography at the end of the 19th century.
 The Kearton name lives on in the Kearton tea rooms and guesthouse in the centre of the village and the Kearton Country Hotel.

 Local legend has it that the bridge over Thwaite Beck, was washed away during a fierce thunderstorm in the late 19th century.
 No-one was injured but a pig, that was taken by the waters, managed to climb out of the beck further downstream.
 A flash flood did hit the village in 1899, which resulted in the destruction of some outbuildings and gardens.
 Due to the de-population of Thwaite at that time (because of the decline in the mining industry) many of the structures were not repaired.

 Thwaite has two long-distance walking paths running through it: the Coast to Coast and the Pennine Way.
 There are two parts to the Coast to Coast; one that goes north of Thwaite and across the hills to Reeth and the other goes through the village and across the valley floor.
 The Herriot Way also runs through the village, which as it passes through Thwaite, is on the same course as the Pennine Way.